micahvandegrift/micahvandegrift.github.io/CV.md

 Awards, Fellowships and Institutes
 ====================

-2017 | Participant in the inaugeral Association of Research Libraries Digital Scholarship Institute.
+2017 | Participant in the inaugural Association of Research Libraries Digital Scholarship Institute.

 2016 | Invited delegate, first annual meeting of the [Open Scholarship Initiative](http://osinitiative.org/), a UNESCO-supported, collaborative, global effort between key stakeholders in scholarly publishing who are working together to improve the scholarly publishing system.